CZFuChason/emotional-voice-conversion-with-CycleGAN/README.md

-# Emotional Voice Conversion and/or Speaker Identity Conversion with Non-Parallel Training Data
+# Emotional Voice Conversion by using CycleGAN

 Dependencies
 -------